 A9.1 Annotated examples: Point Data

-To represent data at scattered locations and times with no implied relationship among of coordinate positions, both data and coordinates must share the same (flat) instance dimension.
+To represent data at scattered locations and times with no implied relationship among coordinate positions, both data and coordinates must share the same (sample) instance dimension.
 Because each feature contains only a single data element, there is no need for a separate element dimension.
 The representation of point features is a special, degenerate case of the standard four representations.
 The coordinates attribute is used on the data variables to unambiguously identify the relevant space and time auxiliary coordinate variables.

 Example A9.1.1.
 Point data.